jinks908/tm-scripts/README.md

 - The Wiki Theme script disables when embedded in iframes (for Notion compatibility)
 - Debug mode available in Everand Playback (set `DEBUG = true`)

-## 🤝 Contributing

-Feel free to submit issues or pull requests for:
-- Bug fixes
-- New features
-- Additional website support
-- Performance improvements

-## 📜 License

 These scripts are provided as-is for personal use.
 Modify and distribute freely.

 ## 👤 Author